 Why do you not accept applications by phone or requests to call the Rescue?

-We do not have a rescue phone number.
-As you can appreciate, we receive a large volume of queries and would the forms streamline the process for our organization.
-All of the information we require is noted on the form.
-We are volunteers who work full time outside of the Rescue, so it is a much more efficient way for us to confirm whether you and your family are a match for any particular dog.
-We also do not contact prospective applicants via phone to discuss individual dogs without the adoption forms and supporting information.
+We don't have a rescue phone number.
+Adoption forms streamline the process for us and provide all the necessary information we require.
+As volunteers with full-time jobs outside of rescue, this is the most efficient way for us to confirm whether you and your family are a match for any particular dog.
+We also do not discuss individual dogs with prospective applicants via phone without the adoption forms and supporting information.

 What happens once I submit the application?

 If you apply for a dog that is available, we will review your application and contact you if we want to progress to the next stage.
 We aim to respond within 5 working days.
 If the dog is unavailable, we will hold your application and pass it on when the dog is ready for adoption.
 Please check our social media or website for updates, as we cannot provide timelines.

 2. Step Two: Meet and Greet and Home-check:

 If you are considered a good match for a particular dog, a team member will be in touch to organize a "meet and greet" with your prospective dog and you at your home.
 A Trustee may also attend alongside a foster carer.
 At the meet and greet we will also conduct a home check and make sure fencing is complete.
 So please ensure any necessary repairs are completed before the check is booked.

 If there are no dogs that currently match your criteria but your application is accepted, we will advise you that you have been added to the database in the event that a match is found.